dashingsoft/pyarmor/docs/pack-obfuscated-scripts.rst

 3. Replace original scipts with obfuscated in the bundle
 4. Replace entry scrirpt with obfuscated one

+PyArmor provides command :ref:`pack` to achieve this.
+But in some cases maybe it doesn't work.
+This document describes what the command `pack` does, and also could be as a guide to bundle the obfuscated scripts by yourself.

 Depend on what tool used, there are different ways.

 First obfuscate scripts to ``dist/obf``::